 - Personal information

 - Contact information

-The First Nations and Inuit Summer Work Experience Program (SWEP) is one of two programs that Indigenous Services Canada (ISC) administers under the First Nations and Inuit Youth Employment Strategy (FNIYES).
+The First Nations and Inuit Summer Work Experience Program (SWEP) is one of 2 programs that Indigenous Services Canada (ISC) administers under the First Nations and Inuit Youth Employment Strategy (FNIYES).

 These guidelines are effective as of April 1, 2019.

 - to help youth acquire skills by providing wage subsidies for their summer work experience

 - to assist First Nations and Inuit secondary and post-secondary students in preparation for future entry into the labour market by enabling them to obtain employment experience